 Related Document: A Patient’s Guide to Shoulder Anatomy

 What causes labral tears?

 Labral tears are often caused by a direct injury to the shoulder, such as falling on an outstretched hand.
 The labrum can also become torn from the wear and tear of activity, a condition called overuse.
-An injured labrum can lead to shoulder instability.
-The extra motion of the humerus within the socket causes additional damage to the labrum.
+Instability in the shoulder may lead to repetitive stress and eventual tearing of the labrum.
 An extremely unstable shoulder may slip or dislocate.
-This can also cause the labrum to tear.
+This will cause the labrum to tear.

 Related Document: A Patient’s Guide to Shoulder Instability

 The biceps tendon attaches to the front part of the labrum.
 The biceps is the large muscle on the front of your upper arm.
-Sports can cause injuries to the labrum when the biceps tendon pulls sharply against the front of the labrum.
-Baseball pitchers are prone to labral tears because the action of throwing causes the biceps tendon to pull strongly against the top part of the labrum.
-Weightlifters can have similar problems when pressing weights overhead.
-Golfers may tear their labrum if their club strikes the ground during the golf swing.
+Certain sports can cause injuries to the labrum when the biceps tendon pulls sharply against the front of the labrum.
+Baseball pitchers and overhead athletes are prone to labral tears as are contact athletes like football and lacrosse players.

 Related Document: A Patient’s Guide to Biceps Tendonitis